marcov/tech-notes/docs/Linux/namespaces.md

 - For the mount NS, the initial definition is in `fs/proc/generic.c`: `PROC_DYNAMIC_FIRST`, and the allocation is dynamic.
 That means that an ID can be reused.

+>
+> WARNING!!!
+>
+You may have been asking, why the inode I get from `stat /proc/self/ns/pid` is different from the value I get with `readlink /proc/self/ns/pid` ????

+BECAUSE YOU NEED to call stat with the `-L` option to dereference the symlink!!!!

 ### Mount Namespaces
 Provides an isolation of the list of mount points seen by the processes in each NS instance.
 Processes in each mount NS will see distinct single-directory